5imp/5imp/index.md

 Adventuring Advantage: Intelligence

 Combat Ability: On hit either the target takes 1 damage and has *disadvantage* (roll two d20 and use the lower) on its next attack roll, or it and every creature next to it (including allies) takes 1 damage.

+### Wood Elf Ranger

+Armor Class: 11

+Hit Points: 10

+Adventuring Advantage: Wisdom

+Combat Ability: Send your animal companion to make a second attack on your turn or give you advantage on your attack.

 ### Advanced Play